CS109Group67/lendingclub/Models.md

 ### Train-Test Split

-We split the `ls` dataset into a train and test part.
-We do this in a stratified fashion ensuring that the outcome classes (fully paid loans and not fully paid loans) are equally represented in each set.
+Before we begin modeling, we set aside a test set that we will use later to evaluate the predictive quality of our investment strategy.
+We do this in a stratified fashion ensuring that the outcome classes (fully paid loans and not fully paid loans) are equally represented in the train and test sets.
 For the splitting algorithm, we use `sklearn`'s `train_test_split` function.
 This function creates random train and test subsets of the dataset.
 The flag `stratify` ensures that both classes are equally represented in each set.